favicon

 This may be due to the fact that diet can affect the dilation of blood vessels and therefore influence the results of the examination.

-It is important to follow the instructions given by the medical imaging department or physician for the cardiac ultrasound.
+It is important to follow the instructions given by the medical imaging department or physician for cardiac ultrasound.

-✅ Non-invasive: Cardiac ultrasound is a non-invasive test that uses sound waves to produce real-time images of the heart, eliminating the risk of complications associated with more invasive tests.
+✅ Non-invasive: cardiac ultrasound is a non-invasive test that uses sound waves to produce real-time images of the heart, eliminating the risk of complications associated with more invasive tests.

 Take the lead today to ensure your heart health is on track! 🫀